Jamienie/Jamienie.github.io/_posts/2018-10-1-second-blog-post.md

+---
+layout: post
-Why should you get life insurance?
+title: Why should you get life insurance?
+---

 What is life insurance?
 Let’s say, someone purchases a contract from an insurance company, and in return, upon the death of this person, the insurance company will deliver a cheque (a lump sum payment - death benefit) to his/her family, and the contract ends.